A Tesla Model-3 owner has made the most expensive ‘butt-dial’ purchase ever

 Vaziri’s multiple efforts to get a refund have fallen on deaf ears.
-The customer care service seems tautological, too, as the Tesla store and service center could not process the doctor’s refund request on the spot; instead, they told Vaziri to click on the refund button in his Tesla app- a button which doesn’t exist!
-To make matters worse, an e-mail he received from Tesla confirming the unauthorized purchase only drove him to Tesla’s support web site, which in turn told him to call his local service center.
+The customer care service seems tautological, too, as the Tesla store and service center could not process the doctor’s refund request on the spot; instead, they told Vaziri to click on the refund button in his Tesla app- a button that doesn’t exist!
+To make matters worse, an e-mail he received from Tesla confirming the unauthorized purchase only drove him to Tesla’s support website, which in turn told him to call his local service center.
 Not too long ago, we heard a similar story of Tesla’s vicious circle of butt-dialed requests.
 It was January 2020, and author Nassim Nicholas Taleb took to Twitter to wreak havoc on Tesla.
 Tesla CEO did reply to the influential customer complaint, but Vaziri, unfortunately, had no such luck.
 Now that several noteworthy channels have amplified this story, Elon Musk will resume duties at his deficient customer service department.

 [Via: CNBC]